Hedge fund Brevan Howard cashes in on popularity

 LONDON Investors desperate to get exposure to Brevan Howard's Master fund, one of the world's biggest and top-performing hedge funds, are piling into a fund giving them only partial exposure to the secretive firm's flagship portfolio.

-The Brevan Howard Multi-Strategy Master Fund - which invests in the group's $27 billion flagship Master fund and other, smaller strategies - has grown to more than $2.3 billion from around $1.1 billion last September, data seen by Reuters shows.
+The Brevan Howard Multi-Strategy Master Fund - which invests in the group's $27 billion (16 billion pounds) flagship Master fund and other, smaller strategies - has grown to more than $2.3 billion from around $1.1 billion last September, data seen by Reuters shows.

 This growth spotlights the popularity currently enjoyed by a small band of hedge funds such as Brevan, which are attracting the bulk of new cash but also having to juggle a commitment to existing investors to limit the size of their flagship portfolios while not turning away new clients.